bor1e/shone-halacha-prompt/README.md

     * **Goal:** Reduce manual halachic text analysis time by 80% through automated AI processing.
     * **Goal:** Achieve consistent formatting and structure across all generated analyses.
     * **Goal:** Provide accessible halachic content to German-speaking Jewish communities.
+    * **Goal:** Maintain religious compliance by displaying בס״ד (B'siyata D'shmaya) as required by Jewish tradition.

+### Religious Requirements

+This application follows Jewish religious requirements by prominently displaying בס״ד (B'siyata D'shmaya - "With the help of Heaven") in the upper right corner of the application toolbar.
+This acknowledgment is a traditional Jewish practice when creating religious or scholarly content, recognizing that all wisdom comes from divine assistance.

 ---